 Already Signed Up for Kenesto?

-- Real-time current file access
+- Real-time file access to master folders and files

-- Automatic version capture when saving files
+- Automatic versioning when saving files in any application

 Kenesto Drive service Quick-Start Tutorial

 After you have registered for Kenesto web, keep your login handy

 *NOTE: If you don’t see Kenesto Drive in your “system tray,” from the “program menu” search panel, type “Kenesto Drive.”
 By clicking on Kenesto Drive, you will start the service.

 Once the service is running you can set up your drive.

 To access the Kenesto Drive setup panel, right click on the Kenesto Drive icon in your systems tray.
 You will have two options: Settings or Close Drive Services.
 Choose “Settings.”
 Once settings is selected:

 - Type in your Kenesto Cloud login (name and password) to “PAIR” Kenesto Drive service with Kenesto Cloud

 - After entering your credentials, you can choose a different drive letter or location for cache, press Apply and Kenesto Drive service will start the pairing process